-Exporting Without NetFlow Capable Device (Mirroring to Daemon Server)
+Exporting Without NetFlow Capable Device

-In the situation when network device is not supporting NetFlow protocol, the concept of Traffic Patterns allows you to redirect traffic to the server with a netflow probe.
-The netflow probe analyzes traffic and generates netflow traffic.
+In the situation when network device is not supporting NetFlow protocol, the concept of Traffic Patterns allows you to redirect traffic to the server with a NetFlow probe.
+The NetFlow probe analyzes traffic and generates NetFlow traffic.
 We will call the server on which this probe is started the NetFlow Daemon Server.
 Figure below shows an example of this situation: